Option 2 Update

 CSUN now has a new Criminology and Justice Studies Department as of fall of 2017.
 Students who are currently Option 2 Sociology students may elect to complete their degree in Sociology or transfer to the new CJS department and complete their degree.
 The Sociology Department will not accept new Option 2 applicants as of fall 2017.

-New freshmen students entering in Fall of 2017 can seek to declare the CJS major after completing 45 units, the basic subjects classes, and maintaining an appropriate GPA.
-Please consult with your advisor for details.
+New freshmen students entering in Fall of 2017 can seek to declare the CJS major once they are here at CSUN in the fall.

-New transfer students entering in the Fall of 2017 with a verified Associate Degree for Transfer (ADT) in Sociology or Administration of Justice will be allowed to change their major to CJS in Fall 2017.
+New transfer students entering in the Fall of 2017 with an Associate Degree for Transfer (ADT) in Sociology or Administration of Justice will be allowed to change their major to CJS after the degree is verified.

 Criminology and Criminal Justice (Option II) is intended for those students who have an interest in the study of criminology and criminal justice.
 It provides students with a theoretical as well as practical foundation for an understanding of criminal and deviant behavior.
 In addition, this option provides the student with skills for further education or entry level practice in the areas of corrections, administration of justice and criminal justice systems.